devel0/arduino-scope/README.md

 simple oscilloscope opengl using arduino as adc input through usb serial

 - Arduino ADC to convert signal to digital, then serial
+  - 115kbaud =~ 11.5kb/s ( need at least 2 byte for a freq detect, ie. max freq detectable about 11.5khz/2 )
 - C++ opengl program to display waveform

 ## keys